jvanhouteghem/android-sandbox-tchat/Android-tchat-step2/README.md

 Step 2 : Create TchatActivity
 ---

-In this step we will create a new activity called TchatActivity, update the first activity to login to a webservice and if the login success we want to go to TchatActivity.
+In this step we will create a new activity called TchatActivity and create a link between LoginActivity and TchatActivity.
+We will also pass a variable when we open the new activity.

 A. Create TchatActivity and activity_tchat.xml
 ---